 Topographic relief on the ORR is such that most active subsurface groundwater flow occurs at shallow depths.
-U.S. Geological Survey modeling (Tucci 1992) suggests that 95% of all groundwater flow occurs in the upper 50 to 100 ft (15 to 30 m) of the saturated zone in the aguitards.
+U.S. Geological Survey modeling (Tucci 1992) suggests that 95% of all groundwater flow occurs in the upper 15 to 30 m (50 to 100 ft) of the saturated zone in the aquitards.
 As a result, flow paths in the active-flow zones (particularly in the aquitards) are relatively short, and nearly all groundwater discharges to local surface water drainages on the ORR.
-Conversely, in the Knox Aguifer, it is believed that solution conduit flow paths may be considerably longer, perhaps as much as 2 miles (1.6 km) long in the along-strike direction.
+Conversely, in the Knox Aquifer, it is believed that solution conduit flow paths may be considerably longer, perhaps as much as 1.6 km (2 miles) long in the along-strike direction.
 No evidence at this time substantiates the existence of any deep, regional flow off the ORR or between basins within the ORR in either the Knox Aquifer or the aquitards.
-Data collected in CY 1994 and 1995, however, have demonstrated that groundwater flow and contaminant transport occur off the ORR in the intermediate interval of the Knox Aquifer, near the east end of the Y-12 Plant.
+Data collected in the calendar years (CYs) 1994 and 1995, however, have demonstrated that groundwater flow and contaminant transport occur off the ORR in the intermediate interval of the Knox Aquifer, near the east end of the Y-12 Plant.